BlakSwan/OptionsApp/README.md

 ## Contributing

-If you would like to contribute to this project, please [provide instructions for how to do so].
+If you would like to contribute to this project, please contact me through Github.

 ## Contact

-If you have any questions about this project, please [provide contact information or instructions].
+If you have any questions about this project, please contact me through Github.

 ## License